White Foamy Phlegm in Dogs (Why It Happens)

 When to Call or Visit Your Vet

-Contact your veterinarian promptly if your dog:
+Contact your veterinarian immediately if your dog:

 • Produces white foamy phlegm more than once.